 Saturday 9th June 2018, north Dorset

 3 hour flower photography class at a secret location in north Dorset.
-Maximum of 4 people.
+NOW FULLY BOOKED.

 You’ll need to arrive at the daisy field before dawn (@ 5am), so that you’re ready to photograph some beautiful Dorset ox-eye daisies [Leucanthemum vulgare] from first light onwards.